Anglesea, Victoria: Sport

 Anglesea has an Australian Rules football club and combined netball club, which compete in the Bellarine Football League.

 The town is also home of the Anglesea Cricket Club which competes in the Bellarine Peninsula Cricket Association.

 Golfers play at the Anglesea Golf Club on Noble Street, which plays host to numerous eastern grey kangaroos, which are a tourist attraction in their own right.

 The Anglesea skateboard ramp, which has had a controversial existence, has a recently been re-built, with the construction material having evolved from wood to steel, and then concrete.

 The area has a variety of surfing locations that cater to both beginners and experienced surfers.
-The patrolled main beach and the sheltered beach at Point Roadknight provide a perfect surfing environment for beginners.
-Experienced and adventurous surfers can tackle the more exposed beaches to the north and south of the town, as well as several offshore reefs, which are accessible via personal watercraft or a lengthy paddle from shore.
-Those "bombies" can produce challenging waves during large swells.
+The main beach and the sheltered beach at Point Roadknight provide a suitable surfing environment for beginners.
+Meanwhile, more skilled surfers can experience the more exposed beaches to the north and south of the town, as well as several offshore reefs, which are accessible via personal watercraft or a lengthy paddle from shore.
+It is also worth noting that there can often be large sea waves in this area.